Install OpenRAG in a Python project with uv

 Use uv to install OpenRAG as a managed or unmanaged dependency in a new or existing Python project.

-When you install OpenRAG with uv, you will use the Terminal User Interface (TUI) to configure and manage your OpenRAG deployment.
+When you install OpenRAG with uv, you will use an OpenRAG terminal session to configure and manage your OpenRAG deployment.

 For other installation methods, see Select an installation method.